ePages-de/epages-docs/_posts/2017/2017-02-20-continuous-documentation-with-ansible.md

 This playbook should be fairly self-explanatory, given you know what "[Unity](https://www.epages.com/de/now/)" is.
 Looking at the pre-task, its intention seems to be to document a dependency, providing a bit more context for this playbook.
 The roles that are being assigned are `docker` (which would correctly be assumed to install Docker on the host) and `epages-unity`.
+The installation of Docker in a deployment playbook is questionable, and should probably be refactored once the way of doing the deployment has stabilized (see below).
 Concerning the hosts (`application-vms` in this case), the word implies a group of hosts.
 This could also be read as "the hosts that this playbook is meant to run against", with the distinction, that depending on the environment, it might only be executed against a single host at a time, using the `--limit` parameter of `ansible-playbook`.
-Motivation for doing it like this is that the exact same playbooks can be used for different inventories (see below).
+Motivation for doing it like this is that the exact same playbooks can be used for different environments / inventories (see below).

 ## Roles
 While playbooks are the entry point, one will soon be looking at [Roles](http://docs.ansible.com/ansible/playbooks_roles.html), because playbooks should not contain single tasks, but only sets of roles (that are applied to groups of hosts).